jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 -jason
 ----
-I think your code is fine, the problem is with the way Apple has implemented class clusters -- try e.g. to use General/NSError instead of General/NSString and your code *will* work.
+I think your code is fine, the problem is with the way Apple has implemented class clusters -- try e.g. to use NSError instead of NSString and your code *will* work.

 Interestingly I have two Open/Analyze bug reports relating to strings used in bindings.
 One cause a segmentation fault and the other is making the application hang, and I think what happens in the second is very similar to your scenario, i.e. a string is created with     initWithString: or similar, which is set as a value that the view is observing (thus the view will add an observer to this new string, i.e. create a dynamic subclass) and it just hangs...